jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 ### 89G Elector who cannot be contacted to be included in dormant roll
 (1) This section applies if—
-  (a) a Registrar is notified that an inquiry made under section 89D(1) or a notice sent under section 78(2) cannot be delivered to the elector to whom it is addressed because the whereabouts of the elector are not known; or
+  (a) the Electoral Commission is notified that an inquiry made under section 89D(1) or a notice sent under section 78(2) cannot be delivered to the elector to whom it is addressed because the whereabouts of the elector are not known; or
   (b) at any other time, the elector cannot be contacted at the elector’s address on the roll.
-(2) If this section applies, a Registrar must—
-  (a) make any inquiry as to the whereabouts of the elector that the Registrar thinks fit or that the Electoral Commission directs; and
-  (b) if the Registrar is unable to contact the elector, remove the name of the elector from the roll and include the name in the dormant roll maintained under section 109.
+(2) If this section applies, the Electoral Commission must— (a) make any inquiry as to the whereabouts of the elector that the Electoral Commission thinks fit; and (b) if the Electoral Commission is unable to contact the elector, remove the name of the elector from the roll and include the name in the dormant roll maintained under section 109.

 **Changes of address**